iamzehan/think_bayes/README.md

 All of these questions are answered in this chapter with the problem stated above.

 **Keywords:** _MMSE(Minimum Means Squared Error), Power Law Prior, Informative Prior, Uninformative Prior._
-The `binom` class is used from the `scipy.stats` library for binomial distribution.
-However, this [Chapter](https://github.com/iamzehan/think_bayes/tree/main/Chapter%204) doesn't entirely answer the _Euro Problem_ but it intends to introduce Binomial Distribution and two types of priors and states the similiarities between the outcomes despite the differences.
-**Keywords:** _Binomial Distribution, Triangle Prior, Proportion._

 ___
 <i> P.S.
 The demonstrations here are for documentation & educational purposes from a Reader's Perspective only. </i>